KwabenaNyinaku/nd00333_AZMLND_C2/README.md

 Script can be found in script.md

 ## Standout Suggestions
-Some data preprocessing would help improve the performance of the models attained and aslo hyperparameter tuning could be explored as an alternate approach and both approaches could be compared.
+Some data preprocessing would help improve the performance of the models attained, and also hyperparameter tuning could be explored as an alternate approach, and both approaches should be compared.